-- The strategic GI sites are identified in the Mansfield District Green Infrastructure Study.
+- 6.5.1 The strategic GI sites are identified in the Mansfield District Green Infrastructure Study.
 There are thirteen Strategic Green Infrastructure networks currently identified in Mansfield District.
 These include:

 - Warsop and Meden Vale

 - Oxclose Woods

 - Woodhouse

 - Meden Valley

 - Timberland Trail

 - Sherwood

 - Cauldwell

 - Mansfield Way

 - Berry Hill

 - Vicar Water

 - Clipstone to Warsop

 - Maun Valley

 - Warsop Vale

-- Each of the networks identified have 'functions and assets' attributed to them, these are set out in detail in Appendix A of the 'Green Infrastructure Study' "Strategic GI networks: assets, functions and enhancement needs".
+- 6.5.2 Each of the networks identified have 'functions and assets' attributed to them, these are set out in detail in Appendix A of the 'Green Infrastructure Study' "Strategic GI networks: assets, functions and enhancement needs".
 Maps of the strategic network are also set out in the GI study.
 The maps identify the whole areas of GI and subdivide them into smaller parcels identifying the functions and assets of each parcel.
 The tables in appendix A make some recommendations as to how the parcels could be enhanced.

-- It is not the intention of this SPD to reiterate findings and recommendations of the Green Infrastructure Study, but to set out guidance to supplement the Local Plan Policy how to maximise the assets functions and enhancement needs of each of these GI networks, these are set out in detail in the Green Infrastructure Study.
+- 6.5.3 It is not the intention of this SPD to reiterate findings and recommendations of the Green Infrastructure Study, but to set out guidance to supplement the Local Plan Policy how to maximise the assets functions and enhancement needs of each of these GI networks, these are set out in detail in the Green Infrastructure Study.

+- 6.5.4 A further 'potential area of strategic GI has been identified at Lindhurst.
+This is dependent on the detailed design of a mixed use development which has the potential to deliver GI as part of a wider master plan.